eersnington/workflow-cloudflare-world/packages/world-cloudflare/README.md

 You can run the world in two ways:

-1. **Co-located with your app** – Install `@workflow/world-cloudflare` in the same Worker that serves your SvelteKit/Next/Nitro routes.
+1. **Co-located with your app** – Install `workflow-cloudflare-world` in the same Worker that serves your SvelteKit/Next/Nitro routes.
 The generated `/.well-known/workflow` handlers, queue consumer, and world storage all share one deployment and one set of bindings.
 2. **Dedicated Worker** – Deploy a standalone Worker that only exposes the world (including the queue consumer and `StreamCoordinator`).
 Application Workers connect to it via a [service binding](https://developers.cloudflare.com/workers/runtime-apis/bindings/service-bindings/) (`WORKFLOW_DISPATCH`) or, less preferably, an HTTPS origin (`WORKFLOW_DISPATCH_URL`).
 Multiple apps can share the same world Worker this way.

 In both scenarios, Cloudflare Queues deliver messages to your Worker, `handleQueueMessage` forwards them to the workflow/step HTTP handlers, and the Durable Object keeps streaming state consistent during deployments.